Who is Nationwide Credit & Collection?

 It’s best to avoid speaking to a debt collector on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

 The most effective way to deal with a collection agency is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Nationwide Credit & Collection on behalf of their clients.
+They help remove millions of negative items every year from companies like Nationwide Credit & Collection on behalf of their clients.

 Will Nationwide Credit & Collection sue me or garnish my wages?